muralikrish9/CS5567-Deep_learning_Spring25/docs_detector_training.md

     --fps 10
 ```

-Use the last command as a qualitative gut check; if the boxes jitter, nudge `--detection-threshold`, `--max-distance`, or `--smoothing-alpha` and rerun steps 4 and 5 for the affected sequence.
+Use the last command as a qualitative gut check; if the boxes jitter, nudge `--detection-threshold` down a bit (e.g., 0.75) or increase `--smoothing-alpha`.
+Only re-enable unmatched emission or lengthen `--max-track-age` if you prefer persistence over ghost suppression.

-## Report Notes (for Future Me)
+## Report Notes (for Future Self)

 - Methodology section should call out: detector freeze strategy, Siamese architecture, the association cost (cosine + IOU) and the smoothing we layered on as a last-mile fix.
 - Results section ought to carry the loss numbers above, plus a short qualitative note about MOT16-02 coverage (~12 tracks per frame, 285 IDs) and the overlay video as evidence.